mothur/mothur.github.io/_wiki/edamame.md

 and you would get the same output for each.
 For the purposes of this tutorial we will write out the names of the files.
 At this point our sequencing error rate has probably dropped more than an order of magnitude and we have 128865 sequences.
-Let\'s press on\...
+Let's press on\...

 ## Processing improved sequences

 We anticipate that many of our sequences are duplicates of each other.
-Because it\'s computationally wasteful to align the same thing a bazillion times, we\'ll unique our sequences using the [unique.seqs](unique.seqs) command:
+Because it's computationally wasteful to align the same thing a bazillion times, we'll unique our sequences using the [unique.seqs](unique.seqs) command:

     mothur > unique.seqs(fasta=stability.trim.contigs.good.fasta)

-If two sequences have the same identical sequence, then they\'re considered duplicates and will get merged.
+If two sequences have the same identical sequence, then they're considered duplicates and will get merged.
 In the screen output there are two columns - the first is the number of sequences characterized and the second is the number of unique sequences remaining.
 So after running unique.seqs we have gone from 128865 to 16421 sequences.
 This will make our life much easier.
 Another thing to do to make our lives easier is to simplify the names and group files.
-If you look at the most recent versions of those files you\'ll see together they are 13.6 MB.
+If you look at the most recent versions of those files you'll see together they are 13.6 MB.
 This may not seem like much, but with a full MiSeq run those long sequence names can add up and make life tedious.
-So we\'ll run [count.seqs](count.seqs) to generate a table where the rows are the names of the unique sequences and the columns are the names of the groups.
+So we'll run [count.seqs](count.seqs) to generate a table where the rows are the names of the unique sequences and the columns are the names of the groups.
 The table is then filled with the number of times each